 What if I am unable to be vaccinated before the deadline?

 U-M is offering temporary deferrals (i.e: a temporary postponement process) to individuals who intend to receive the COVID-19 vaccine but are unable to receive it in their country of origin or current location by the August 30, 2021 deadline.
 Faculty, staff, or students, including international students, scholars or employees, who meet this criteria may request a deferment and, if the request is approved, the individual will be required to arrive to campus with documentation of a negative COVID-19 test within the prior three (3) days, begin the COVID-19 vaccination process immediately, participate in weekly COVID-19 testing until they are fully vaccinated, and follow the UM Face Covering Policy, which currently requires face coverings indoors.
 Contact the Campus COVID-19 Call Center for additional guidance.
-The Call Center can be reached at 734-936-7000, Monday-Saturday 9 a.m.-10 p.m. and Sunday 9 a.m.-8 p.m.
+The Call Center can be reached at 734-936-7000, 9 a.m.-8 p.m, seven days a week (holidays excluded).

 Special note for individuals with a non- FDA or WHO authorized vaccination

 If you have a vaccination that is not authorized by FDA or WHO, then you will need to be re-vaccinated upon arrival in the U.S. Vaccination is available through the University Health Service (UHS).
 More information is available in this FAQ.
 If you have questions about your specific health situation with being re-vaccinated, please discuss this with a medical provider at the University Health Service (UHS).
 After arrival to the U.S., you should follow the protocols for unvaccinated individuals explained in CDC and U-M requirements for International Travelers to Campus.